Schandro/caching-decorator/README.md

 # Caching Decorator

+An in-memory caching (memoization) decorator for TypeScript.
+It will cache the results of expensive methods or property accessors, sync and async.
+The underlying function is wrapped to apply caching concerns.

 caching-decorator is a fork of typescript-cacheable (https://www.npmjs.com/package/typescript-cacheable, https://gitlab.com/msts-public/general/typescript-cacheable).
 The following was changed:
-* @TODO

-# Typescript Cacheable

-An in-memory caching (memoization) decorator for TypeScript.
-It will cache the results of expensive methods or property accessors.
-The underlying function is wrapped to apply caching concerns.
+* made this library usable in the browser by removing usage of 'cls-hooked' and 'events' and the localStorage scope (not to be confused with the browser localStorage) which was implemented using 'cls-hooked' namespaces.

 # Quick Start